lyz-code/blue-book/docs/frontend_development.md

     If you are doing E2E tests, your test runner will probably understand your development configuration and forward the requests to the backend service.

-* In production you'll have an SSL proxy that will forward `/api` to the backend and the rest to the frontend.
+* In production you'll have an SSL proxy, for example linuxserver's [swag](https://docs.linuxserver.io/general/swag), that will forward `/api` to the backend and the rest to the frontend.

 # Testing